gvuolo/gvuolo/README.md

 My name is Gustavo Vuolo Oliveira.
 I'm from Cuiabá, but for now I'm living in Rio de Janeito city.

-- 🔭 I'm currently an architect and urban planner, but I started a programming course on november;
+🔭 I'm currently an architect and urban planner
+   But I started a programming course on november, encouraged by my dev friends;

-- 🌱 I’m currently learning JS, CSS, HTML, NodeJS;
+🌱 I’m currently learning JS, CSS, HTML, NodeJS.

 ### 📫 Contacting me 📫
 <a href="https://www.linkedin.com/in/gustavo-vuolo-oliveira/">